abelleisle/simple-health/frontend/web/README.md

 # Simple Health Frontend

-Static HTML templates with minimal JavaScript, designed to be served by Axum with Tera templating.
+Static HTML templates with TypeScript, designed to be served by Axum with Tera templating.

 ## Structure